rhinstaller/kickstart-tests/README.rst

 For tests requiring definition of MAC address assigned to the device the address is statically assigned in prepare_network() function.
 For kvm/qemu virtual machines it must start with 52:54:00.
-These addresses must be unique among are tests which are supposed to be run in parallel.
-There is currently no mechanism to ensure this automatically.
-When adding a new test it is possible to look for already assigned addresses by running this command:

-  find *.sh -executable | xargs grep "network=default,mac=52:54:00:" | sort -k3

 httpks tests
 ------------